jybp/twitch-downloader/README.md

 1. Get a twitch Client ID by registering an application https://dev.twitch.tv/console/apps/create
 2. Install the latest version of Go https://golang.org/
 3. Clone the git repository
-4. Set the current directory to `cmd/twitchdl` and run `go build -ldflags "-X main.defaultClientID=YourTwitchClientID"`
+4. Set the current directory to `cmd/twitchdl` and run `go build -ldflags "-X main.defaultClientID=TwitchClientID"`